barsoom/devbook/how_we_work/README.md

 #### Meetings

 We respect the starting time of our meetings.
-We generally do not wait for latecomers.
+We do not wait for latecomers unless explicitly requested.

 We prefer to start our meetings as soon as possible and not wait for the planned time.